21 B2B SaaS Marketing Agencies & Companies to Increase MRR and Reduce Churn

 ActiveCampaign has an entire section of its website dedicated to product updates.
-It sits separate from the rest of their content and is a great example of content site structure that others should follow.
+It sits separate from the rest of their content and is a great example of a content site structure that others should follow.

 Next, for your SEO demand capture content, it’s time to become the expert and shout about it.
 Build out content hubs for each identified topic that your SEO keyword research deems you need to be a leader of.

-Alaya Good is doing a great job of this with their content strategy that we helped put together for them.
+Alaya Good is doing a great job of this with the content strategy that we helped put together for them.
 As a purpose-driven employee engagement SaaS platform, Benevity has identified pillar content topics they need to be ranking for and writing about.

-Alaya breaks their content down into these pillars with a selection of articles that deep dives into each one.
+Alaya breaks their content down into these pillars with a selection of articles that deep dive into each one.
 Alaya breaks them up depending on the reader’s intent and awareness level.

 They then combine all of this great information into complete downloadable guides.
 It’s the perfect example of demand-capture content in full swing.